 However, again this is not an easy stage: although not technically challenging, it runs more than 90 km and before reaching the seaside you will still have to face the tough climbs characteristics of this area, and continuously go up and down many small hills.
 And still, it is important to save some energy to be concentrated on the arrival so that you safely cross the traffic congested area.

-Expressly a short timed sector for the last stage of TRANSPYR GRAN RAID MTB 2018, as this must be before anything else a celebration journey!
+Made on purpose, a short timed sector for the last stage of TRANSPYR GRAN RAID MTB by TRESSIS A LA PAR, as this must be before anything else a celebration journey!

 Mostly on open spaces where the landscape will be the main issue, it does begin with a climb on a mix of tarmac, concrete and gravel climb, at parts very steep, that leads to a wide pass where you probably will see the Ocean on the horizon.
-The sector goes on with the descent on forest tracks and afterwards with some ups and downs combining different type of trails, mostly on good surface conditions, although it will depend on the weather of the previous days.
+The sector goes on with the descent on forest tracks and combining afterwards different type of trails, mostly on good surface conditions, although it will depend on the weather of the previous days.

 (consider them as approximated)